 That’s OK!
 That’s what we’re here for.
-Today we’re breaking livestreaming down for you, covering what it is, how to do it, if and why you should even bother, and plenty more.
+Today we’re breaking down livestreaming, covering what it is, how to do it, why you should consider it for your business, and plenty more.

 Livestreaming is the process of uploading video content in real time to viewers over the internet.
-Usually you use a device, like your smartphone, webcam, or camera hooked up to your computer, to connect and stream it to some platform or channel where your audience tunes in live.
+Usually you use a device, like your smartphone or webcam, to connect and stream to a platform or channel where your audience can tune in live.

-This type of livestream marketing is growing in popularity so much so that LinkedIn is even launching its own broadcast livestreaming video network called LinkedIn Live.
+This type of livestream marketing is growing in popularity so much so that even LinkedIn launched its own livestreaming platform called LinkedIn Live

 But why should I bother with it?

-While livestreaming is very popular with millennials, it’s not just for millennials.
+While livestreaming is very popular among millennials and Gen Z, it’s not just for younger audiences.
 As LinkedIn noted in their LinkedIn Live announcement, livestreaming is great for covering new product announcements, live coverage of conferences or events, Q&As, FAQs, tutorials, day in the life videos, influencer partnerships, brand takeovers, earnings calls, ceremonies, and much more.
-And, hey, you also want to target millennials too, right?
+And, hey, you also want to target young people with buying power too, right?

 More specifically, livestreaming can be used as a tool to connect with followers in a way that often feels more genuine than just posting a video or responding to a comment.
 Many influencers and celebrities use livestreams on Instagram, Snapchat, and other platforms to form closer connections with fans, or offer livestreams as rewards for engaging with a certain contest or campaign.

-You can use livestreaming in a similar way by showing off your company behind the scenes in an authentic way.
+You can use livestreaming in a similar way by showing off your company in an authentic way through behind-the-scenes content.
 By engaging with them directly during a live Q&A session, followers will feel more connected as they interact with you and watch you interact with others.

-Even if you’re doing it for fun and having fun with co-workers in the office or on an event floor, livestreaming can be great to just humanize you and your team and let your audience laugh along with you.
+Even if you’re just having fun with co-workers in the office or on an event floor, livestreaming can be great way to humanize your brand and your team, letting your audience laugh along with you.

 How do I create a livestream?